 Prior to this bodyweight exercise, it’s important to properly warm-up.
 This exercise will strain your wrists and elbows, so you want to make sure your body is ready.

 As you approach middle age (35+) and beyond, you should always be conscious of workout injuries.
-They become more likely as you get older, such as the strain on your wrists and elbows doing tricep pushups.
+Injuries become more likely as you get older, such as the strain on your wrists and elbows doing tricep pushups.
 The tendons and small muscles are vulnerable.
-I’ve had more injuries than I care to remember, so hopefully some of my pain can be your prevention.

-- 2-3 minutes of light cardio to get the blood flowing.
+Do 2-3 minutes of light cardio to get the blood flowing.
+A simple way to do this is 20 jumping jacks, or jog in place for 30 seconds.

 Performing Tricep Pushups